Ringdown modulation of acceleration radiation in the Schwarzschild background: Background and Setup

 so that near the horizon, the outgoing null coordinate pulled back to the worldline has the universal logarithmic form

 where \(\tau\) is the atom's proper time and \(\tau_H\) is the finite proper time at which the horizon is crossed.

 We select a single outgoing field mode of frequency \(\nu>0\) defined with respect to \(u\) at future null infinity.
+The detailed-balance exponent in \(\Gamma_{\mathrm{abs}}/\Gamma_{\mathrm{exc}}\) is governed by this mode frequency \(\nu\) (set operationally by the cavity), while the detector gap, which is denoted \(\omega\) in this subsection and \(\omega_{A}\) elsewhere, which affects only smooth prefactors that cancel in the ratio.
 In the rotating-wave/anti-rotating-wave decomposition along the worldline, the relevant interaction picture matrix elements carry the phase

-with "\(+\)" for excitation with emission (counter-rotating process) and "\(-\)" for de-excitation with absorption.
+with \(+\) for excitation with emission (counter-rotating process) and \(-\) for de-excitation with absorption.

 To leading order in the atom-field coupling \(g\), the excitation probability for emitting one quantum into the selected mode is

 Using the near-horizon form \eqref{2.5}, the integral reduces (via a change of variables \(x\propto \tau_{H}-\tau)\) to a standard gamma-function integral, yielding a Planckian factor \cite{Scully:2017utk},